prateekgarcha/transformersAPI/README.md

 5. DELETE /transformers/{id} - delete a transformer by id
 6. POST /getBattleResult - get the result of the battle by passing in valid transformer ids as a list.

-To run unit and integration tests run the following command - mvn clean test
+To run unit and integration tests run the following command - `mvn clean test`

-#Unit Test file - ApiTest.java
+> Unit Test file - `ServiceUnitTests.java`
-#Integration Test file - ServiceUnitTests.java
+> Integration Test file - `ApiTest.java`